nathanpeck/ecs-patterns-vitepress/pattern/cloudformation-ecs-durable-task-storage-with-efs/index.md

 <<< @/pattern/cloudformation-ecs-durable-task-storage-with-efs/files/ecs-mount-efs-storage.yml

+This CloudFormation template provisions an Elastic File System (EFS) and mounts it to an ECS task running in AWS Fargate.

+The template begins with defining parameters that will be passed into the CloudFormation stack.
 The stack requires the following three parameters:

 - `VpcId` - A virtual private cloud ID.
 This can be the default VPC that comes with your AWS account.
 Example value: `vpc-79508710`
 - `SubnetOne` - A public subnet inside of that VPC.
 Example value: `subnet-b4676dfe`